GoogleCloudPlatform/healthcare-federated-access-services/deploy.md

 For example, `deploy.bash -e staging -p my-project` would create an `icdemo` page of: `https://icdemo-staging-dot-my-project.appspot.com/test`.

-## Fast deploy mode
+## Project Initialization

-Fast deploy mode is available in `deploy.bash` using the `-f` flag as a means to bypass setting up the federated access service dependencies within a project.
+**Warning**: The project initialization may not be appropriate for production environments, and should be reviewed carefully before attempting to use it for a production environment.

-Fast deploy may not be appropriate for production environments, and should be reviewed carefully before attempting to use it on production binaries.
+Project initialization prepares a GCP project to host Federated Access services.

-Fast deploy skips steps such as:
+For example, it initializes or enables the following:

 *  enabling gcloud services on the project
 *  setting up Google App Engine (GAE) to deploy services within a given region